-Literacy: Overall, the Year 3 cohort performed above national average results in achieving at or above the National Minimum Standard, excepting in Spelling.
-Specific results indicated strength in Reading.
-Writing, Spelling and Grammar & Punctuation were not as strong with the majority of students achieving a Band 3 or 4 result.
+Literacy: Overall, the Year 3 cohort performed close to or above national average results in achieving at or above the National Minimum Standard.
+Specific results indicated strength in Reading and Grammar & Punctuation with the majority of students achieving a Band 5 or 6 result.
+Spelling and Writing were not as strong, with the majority of students achieving a Band 3 or 4 result.

-Numeracy: Overall, the Year 3 cohort performed above national average results in achieving at or above the National Minimum Standard.
+Numeracy: Overall, the Year 3 cohort performed below national average results in achieving at or above the National Minimum Standard.
 Specific results indicated that the majority of students achieved Band 3 or 4 results.
 The best performance was in Number and Patterns & Algebra, followed by Measurement & Data, Space & Geometry.